Hephaisto-dev/airline-information-system/analysis/TestScenarios.md

 #### Extensions
->   None.
+>   2a.Actor selects a filter
+     1. sytem shows list of filters
+     2. Actor selects filter. return to step 2

 #### Exceptions
->   If there are no previous flights available, the system notifies the user that there are no previous flights.
+>   2. If there are no previous flights available, the system notifies the user that there are no previous flights.
 The test scenario ends in this case.

 ### Test Scenario start sales process <Lucas\>